-Wellington City in alignment with the Lets Get Wellington Moving programme - Work to develop bus priority programmes in Porirua and Hutt Cities - Work with other Councils to develop and deliver a prioritised programme of bus priority improvements on core bus corridors across the region - Work with Capital and Coast District Health Board to identify opportunities to make it easier for people working at Wellington Regional Hospital campus to use public transport to get to and from work - Identify opportunities to improve journey times by optimising service levels and the spacing of bus stops in relation to demand. - Work to remove duplication in the Wellington CBD to minimise bus congestion on the Golden Mile - Specify consistent standards for reliability and punctuality and incentivise good service performance through operator contracts - Work with operators to implement operational practices that allow the monitoring of journey times and modification of timetables as required to provide customers with reliable services - Develop and improve processes for managing planned and unplanned service disruptions to minimise impacts on customers, including processes for communicating with them
+- c.
+Improve public transport journey times, reliability and resilience on the core public transport network - Work with KiwiRail and other stakeholders to improve the reliability, resilience, accessibility, punctuality, frequency and speed of rail services - Work with Let's Get Wellington Moving to progress investigation and design of the public transport components of the programme, focused on bus priority measures on the core network including along the Golden Mile and to Thorndon Quay/Hutt Road - Work with Let's Get Wellington Moving to provide high quality high frequency, attractive public transport on a second spine along the waterfront quays - Work with Wellington City Council to deliver the Bus Priority Action Plan of bus priority improvements on core corridors in - Wellington City in alignment with the Lets Get Wellington Moving programme - Work to develop bus priority programmes in Porirua and Hutt Cities - Work with other Councils to develop and deliver a prioritised programme of bus priority improvements on core bus corridors across the region - Work with Capital and Coast District Health Board to identify opportunities to make it easier for people working at Wellington Regional Hospital campus to use public transport to get to and from work - Identify opportunities to improve journey times by optimising service levels and the spacing of bus stops in relation to demand. - Work to remove duplication in the Wellington City Centre to minimise bus congestion on the Golden Mile - Specify consistent standards for reliability and punctuality and incentivise good service performance through operator contracts - Work with operators to implement operational practices that allow the monitoring of journey times and modification of timetables as required to provide customers with reliable services - Develop and improve processes for managing planned and unplanned service disruptions to minimise impacts on customers, including processes for communicating with them

-6.5 Quality of services, infrastructure and vehicles
+6.5 Ko te kounga o ngā ratonga, o te hangahanga, o ngā waka Quality of services, infrastructure and vehicles